mariesophiesimon/mariesophiesimon.github.io/index.md

 # About me
-I am a Computing Science Master's student at Radboud University with a love for travelling and living abroad.
-My special interest is in the way we can use technology to have a positive impact on society.
-Whether it is about improving current standards in Computing Science or using Computing Science to improve everyone's lives, I want to have a positive impact on the world.
+I am a Computing Science Master's student at Radboud University with a love for experiencing new cultures, the outdoors, academics, socializing and social engagement.
+My special interest is to explore the way we can use technology to improve society.
+Whether it is applying data mining techniques to suggest better metrics for welfare, addressing algorithmic bias through methodological suggestions or improving computing science education to advance societal thinking, I want to have a positive impact on the world.
 With my critical thinking, I always see room for improvement, while my pragmatic way of problem-solving allows me to prioritise and come to satisfying solutions.

 # Education
 **Radboud University**  (Nijmegen, Netherlands)